Prosecutors move to dismiss Wisconsin abortion ban challenge

 People are also reading…

-“Wisconsin courts have never recognized that a statute can lose effect through disuse and, even if they had, this case would not warrant application of that principle,” Urmanski wrote.
+“Wisconsin courts have never recognized that a statute can lose effect through disuse and, even if they had, this case would not warrant application of that principle,” Urmanski's motion said.
 “If the Plaintiffs believe the statute lacks the consent of the governed, their appeal should be to the Legislature and the Governor to seek changes in the law, not this Court.”

 Kaul spokesperson Gillian Drummond didn't immediately respond to a message Thursday seeking comment.
 Dane County Circuit Judge Diane Schlipper has given all the parties in the case until Feb.
 6 to file briefs expanding on their stances.

-Note: This story has been updated to correct that Ozanne and Chisholm filed answers to the lawsuit preserving their right to file dismissal motions as the case progresses.
-They did not file motions to dismiss the case.